Sido-A/amazon-clone.firabase.react/README.md

 1. Sign up / sign in with Firebase Google authentication
 2. Add items to the basket
 3. Remove items from the basket
-4. Make a Stripe fake payment (Keep typing till following number till the end (ex: card num: 5200 8282 8282 8210, date: any future date, CVC: 242 POST CODE: 12345)
+4. Make a Stripe fake payment <br/>(Keep typing till following number till the end (ex: card num: 5200 8282 8282 8210, date: any future date, CVC: 242 POST CODE: 12345)
 5. Check purchased orders